 1. Most software requirements can be satisfied by more than one software design.

 It’s very rare that a functional requirement can only be satisfied by one particular design.
-For instance, arequirement for a webstore that says “the system will allow customers to write product reviews” could be fulfilled by many different designs, including a button “Write review” that when clicked opens a pop-up window and a link saying “Leave a review” that when clicked shows a sliding panel with the fields to be filled out before submitting the review.
+For instance, a requirement for a webstore that says “the system will allow customers to write product reviews” could be fulfilled by many different designs, including a button “Write review” that when clicked opens a pop-up window, a link saying “Leave a review” that when clicked shows a sliding panel with the fields to be filled out before submitting the review, and a “reply to this message to leave a review” feature that automatically processes a customer review submitted via email reply.

-2. Shortcomings in user interface design can dramatically limit the value delivered by a solution.
+2. Shortcomings in user interface design can dramatically limit the value delivered by a solution, even if it implements the right capabilities.

 3. As with requirements, great design results from iteration.